SWFSC/viame-web-noaa-gcp/docs/deployment-default.md

 ## Access VIAME-Web

-Now that we have installed everything, we can access the VIAME-Web instance.
-Note that if you are restarting a VM that has previously been provisioned, you must run the startup script again to start the stack.
+Now that you have installed everything, you can access the VIAME-Web instance.
+Note that if you have just turned on the VM, you must run the startup script again to start the stack.

 ```shell
 # From SDK or Cloud Shell